 With the upwardly spiraling desire for energy efficiency in almost all things, we are now seeing a revolution in technology and products hitting the market.
-This is not restricted to the super-spins of existing products or the tuning of power systems to hit the sweet spots, but radical changes are guietly taking place.
-It wasn't so long ago that the fiercely contested 'intrusion' of digital power techniques almost looked like succeeding.
+This is not restricted to the super-spins of existing products or the tuning of power systems to hit the sweet spots, but radical changes are quietly taking place.
+It wasn' t so long ago that the fiercely contested 'intrusion' of digital power techniques almost looked like succeeding.
 Some of the more traditional, although highly experienced and talented, analog engineers rejected the idea that digital power techniques could add value to power systems arguing that analog techniques could do everything the industry required and at that time, they were probably right.
 But not any more.
 Most now agree that the contribution already made by the skillful implementation of digital power has helped the engineer or system designer in automating design processes such as loop compensation that earlier could take an engineer a considerable amount of highly skilled work.
-At the APEC conference held recently in Palm Springs.
-California, there was great evidence of this.
+At the APEC conference held recently in Palm Springs, California, there was great evidence of this.
 I visited as many companies as I could in the three day trade fair attached to the conference and was impressed by the volume and quality of new products and by the utilization of new technology on display.
 The economy may still be down, but innovation is certainly up, alive and flourishing.
-For those who could not get to this wonderful event, I am pulling together a roundup of the reports I made from my meetings which will be posted on our website.
-Coilcraft, Rogers Corporation and Power Systems Design hosted a golf day for participants which proved to be a hugely popular event and will, by popular request, be repeated at APEC 2011 in Fort Worth.
-Dallas Texas But in our expanding industry, it's not just the products that make a success.
+For those who could not get to this wonderful event.
+I am pulling together a roundup of the reports I made from my meetings which will be posted on our website.
+But in our expanding industry, it's not just the products that make a success.
 Firms are nurtured, guided and driven by their management.
 I talked to several senior managers at the conference and it was good to see that creativity and good strategic thinking is alive and well.
 There will always be the spreadsheet folks, but the ones that can motivate their people forward in a common direction that will bring success have to be experienced leaders.
-This does mean the deskthumping or super-dynamic egotist, most likely guite the opposite.
+This does mean the deskthumping or super-dynamic egotist, most likely quite the opposite.
 It is very easy to see the companies that have developed a culture of genuine belief and trust in their leadership, a common goal and a passion to succeed.
 You can see it in their eyes.
 I hope everyone is receiving the Power Systems Design 'PowerSurge' online news blast.
-We are running this on a weekly basis with content to keep our readers upto-date in real-time on the latest products. industry news and my industry interviews.
-I hope you enjoy the issue, keep the valuable feedback coming and check out our fun strip, Dilbert, at the back of the magazine.
+We are running this on a weekly basis with content to keep our readers up-to-date in real-time on the latest products, industry news and my industry interviews.
 All the best!